Chromodyne/litejournal/docs/litejournal.md

 # NAME

-litejournal - A lightweight, terminal-based journaling software written in C.
+litejournal - A lightweight, terminal-based journaling application for Linux written in C.

 # SYNOPSIS